 |Back to Ham||Back to Shack||Back to Home|

 This was the original general purpose, two way radio, for the casual user.
 The service, technically known as class D radio, originally had only 23 channels.
 The intention of the service was to provide a band on which non technical, non hobbyist users could enjoy two way communications, with comparatively simple and inexpensive equipment.
 This is in contrast to the ham radio service, put in place to permit the pursuit of the radio hobby, and encourage the formation of a cadre of expert radio enthusiasts.
 The frequencies used were at the top of the short wave bands, in what had been the 11 meter ham radio band.
 This band was chosen after failure of the higher frequency CB class A and B radios.
 These higher frequency radios had been proposed in 1945, when it was determined that a public, non hobbyist radio service would be a desirable thing to have.
 Technical issues, regarding high frequency transmission, and FM mode of service, made these too expensive, and difficult to produce, to make their use practical for this grade of service.
-The idea has been reintroduced with the FRS units, which today's more advanced technology makes possible, and inexpensive.
+Advances in technology reached a point where in the mid 70's an attempt was made to introduce a VHF citizen's band service on part of the 220 (1.25 meter) ham band.
+It was rejected.
+The idea has been successfully reintroduced with the FRS units, which today's more advanced technology makes possible, and inexpensive.

 Like most boys growing up in the sixties, I went through several sets of walkie talkies.
 These were low powered units, putting out 100mw.
 They had extensible antennas, and a combination speaker/mike.
 As a paperboy, at the advanced age of 12 or 13, I saved up to get myself a "good" unit.
 Actually, I got a pair of good units.
 These were G.E. walkie talkies, which could broadcast on three channels (though crystals were included for only one), and put out 2 watts.
 As such, they had to be licensed, which I meant to do, but somehow never did.
 Later on, I got an even better unit, a Radio Shack five watt, 40 channel walkie talkie, with a base loaded antenna, and a separate speaker and mike.
 This was right up there with my microscope, and telescope, vying for the honor of being my prize possession.
 During my teen age years, my first car, also had my first mobile CB.
 This was a 40 channel Kraco unit, with an antenna mounted on the lip of the trunk.
 Up to this day, I have never owned a car, in which I did not install a CB.